Getting Started#

 Linux#

-You can also directly launch the SAMSON-Core.sh script from the SAMSON installation folder path (it should be ~/OneAngstrom/SAMSON-Application/6.0.0/Binaries):
+script from the SAMSON installation folder path (it should be ~/OneAngstrom/SAMSON-Application/7.0.0/Binaries

 ./SAMSON-Core.sh

-You may create an alias in your '~/.bashrc':
+You may create an alias in your ~/.bashrc

-alias samson='$HOME/OneAngstrom/SAMSON-Application/6.0.0/Binaries/SAMSON-Core.sh'
+alias samson='$HOME/OneAngstrom/SAMSON-Application/7.0.0/Binaries/SAMSON-Core.sh'

-Now, open a new terminal and execute 'samson'.
+Now, open a new terminal and execute samson

 In case you have issues on Linux with AMD/ATI graphics cards, please refer to the Troubleshooting section.